-Implications for net material importers, resource-rich developing countries, and developing countries with low levels of material consumption per capita likely oppose any agreement that seeks to reduce material consumption levels, based on economic, as well as fairness and equity considerations.
+Implications for net material importers, resource-rich developing countries, and developing countries with low levels of material consumption per capita

 Developing an international agreement on resource management will be politically very difficult.
 Besides the fact that broad political acceptance of an international agreement on natural resource management necessitates widely accepted scientific foundations, the different socio-economic realities of different countries will form an additional obstacle to generate widespread political support.